History A Level

 Why choose this course?

-Students of A level History have the opportunity to take part in a number of popular ‘extra’ activities.
-In the past few years these have included:
+Our History students have the opportunity to take part in a number of popular ‘extra’ activities.
+In the past few years these have included: a day of lectures by visiting academics from Anglia Ruskin focused on Black Civil rights 1860-1964, trips to student conferences in London, and talks by other visiting academics.

 Skills you'll gain

-Employers value the skills A Level History develops in students which can lead to a range of careers in many different fields including Journalism, Politics, Law and Marketing, as well as Higher Education.
+Employers value the skills A Level History develops in students; and it can lead to a range of careers in many different fields including; journalism, politics, law and marketing, as well as higher education.

 After Long Road